How to Attract Toads and Frogs to the Garden

 frog_004_full_width.jpg

 • Tree frogs are nocturnal and can change color to match their surroundings.
-Outdoor lights that attract moths, and other bugs will also draw them in to the feast.
+Outdoor lights that attract moths, and other bugs will also draw them into the feast.
 Their sticky toe pads make them good climbers.
 The gray tree frog (Hyla versicolor) has a call that sounds like a loud bird trill.
-You will hear them in summer on warm humid nights, often before a thunderstorm.
+You will hear them in summer on warm, humid nights, often before a thunderstorm.

 frogs_006_full_width.jpg

 To tell if this is a male or female green frog, look at the round ear spot behind the eye.
-If it is larger than the eye then it is a boy.
+If it is larger than the eye, then it is a boy.

 A shallow pond will be appreciated by frogs and toads alike since both lay their eggs in water.
-It doesn't have to be large - 2-3 feet across and 6 inches deep works fine.
+It doesn’t have to be large.
+About 2 to 3 feet across and 6 inches deep works fine.
 Line it with a large black plastic trash bag anchored around the edges with flat stones.
 Put a few large rocks in the middle to give perching spots.
 Leave out the fish - they will eat your tadpoles.
-Since tadpoles eat algae and micro-organisms from decaying plant matter you don't have to keep the pond too clean.
-Leave a buffer of plants around the pond for the frogs to have a place to hide.
-Garden beds full of native plants provide shelter and insects for your amphibious friends.
-Brush piles, piles of rocks, and leaf litter also give them places to hide.

 toad-328961_1920_full_width.jpg